GabrielGiliotti/movies-api/README.md

 To apply migrations to the database.

-(OBS: The commands presented correspond to the .NET CLI, that is, they can be applied via the terminal at the command prompt or in VS Code)
+Note: The commands presented correspond to the .NET CLI, that is, they can be applied via the terminal at the command prompt or in VS Code